 Schedule time twice monthly to manage your finances

-I hope that I have inspired you to examine the process you are using now to gather and pay your monthly bills, and that you'll consider exploring some of the new methods of handling this process electronically as I have described.
-Tomorrow we will cover step 2 of How To Track Your Money by discussing how to track the money that you are saving and (hopefully) investing.
+I hope that I have inspired you to examine the process you are using now to gather and pay your monthly bills and that you'll consider exploring some of the new methods of handling this process electronically as I have described.

 There are two more posts in this series on How to Track Your Money: